Adopting and Amending Wild & Scenic River and Lower St. Croix Riverway Ordinances

 The local government holds a public hearing to consider the ordinance or amendment.
 The DNR comments and conditional approval letter are read and/or entered into the public record.
 The ordinance or amendment is revised according to DNR conditions of approval before adoption.

-The local government governing body adopts the ordinance or amendment and submits the final adopted ordinance to the DNR.
-The DNR will review the ordinance or amendment adopted by the governing authority for consistency with that receiving conditional approval.
-If they are consistent, the DNR will send a final approval letter to the local government and the ordinance or amendment will be effective.
+The local government adopts the ordinance or amendment and submits the final adopted ordinance to the DNR.
+The DNR will review the final adopted ordinance for consistency with the DNR’s conditional approval.
+If they are consistent, the DNR will send a final approval letter to the local government and the ordinance or amendment will become effective.

 To request DNR review and final approval of adopted ordinance or amendment, submit the following items within 10-days of adoption.

-1. Adopted ordinance or amendment signed and dated by chief elected official (PDF document).
+1. Adopted ordinance or amendment signed and dated by the chief elected official .

 Resources